MaterializeInc/materialize/doc/developer/design/20240625_subsource_deprecation_blue_green_sources.md

 - *sources* can maintain their progress collection while the set of collections being ingested are modified, allowing an end-to-end *source* -> *sink* schema-change workflow that does not emit redundant data (reusable reclocking).
+- The object representing each upstream table/topic in materialize is created and dropped explicitly, such that they can be managed as models directly in dbt.

 ## Out of Scope